Friday, January 3, 2025

 • TCM Channels: Leg Shao Yin (Kidney), Leg Tai Yin (Spleen), Arm Tai Yin (Lung), Arm Jue Yin (Pericardium).

-• Primitive Reflexes: Symmetrical Tonic Neck Reflex (STNR), Moro Reflex, Palmar Grasp Reflex, Tonic Labyrinthine Reflex (TLR).
+• Primitive Reflexes: Core Tendon Guard - below the waist.
+FPR, Symmetrical Tonic Neck Reflex (STNR), Moro Reflex, Palmar Grasp Reflex, Tonic Labyrinthine Reflex (TLR) above the waist.

 • Movement Patterns: Core stabilization, deep breathing, posture regulation, emotional grounding.